purton-tech/rust-on-nails/rust-on-nails.com/content/docs/api/grpc-web.md

 ...
 ```

-Now the grpc client will be build and you can import it into your front end code.
+Now the grpc client will be built and you can import it into your front end code.

 ```typescript
 import { GrpcWebFetchTransport } from "@protobuf-ts/grpcweb-transport";